 Once it has been determined that some or all of your financial aid can be used for your study abroad program, your financial aid will be applied to your UT charges.
-Remember, financial aid funds are disbursed for all students according to the published timeframe.

 It depends.
 Your financial aid is calculated based on the cost of attending UT.
 Additional funds may be available for covering the cost of transportation to and from your host institution.
 For consideration of additional funds, contact One Stop Student Services.